 I love dinner parties.
 Call it a taco party, and I’ll love the occasion even more.

-Tasked with creating something outside of a taco for a recent rooftop gathering (summer, I love you too), I settled on scheming up a seasonal slaw with a Mexican twist.
+Tasked with creating something outside of a taco for a recent rooftop gathering, this light and vegan slaw was born.

-I recommend making the slaw within the hour before serving, as its best when eaten at room temperature.
-That being said, it will hold up fine in the refrigerator.
+Prepare the slaw within the hour before serving.
+It’s best eaten at room temperature.

 We got our first snowstorm here in Philly last weekend.
 Everyone say hey to Jonas, which called for a snow-day Saturday chili cook-off session.

 With plenty of time to slow down and savor, into the pot went every veggie and spice that makes chili shine, and onto the timer went plenty of minutes.